psignoret/azure-sdk-for-php-samples/WAAD.WebSSO.PHP/README.md

 #Windows Azure Active Directory SDK for PHP

-This PHP package will give you with a quick and easy way to set up your first app that's integrated with Windows Azure Active Directory.
+This PHP package will give you with a quick and easy way to set up your first app that's integrated with Windows Azure Active Directory using SimpleSAML PHP.
 The sample apps included in download are designed to run on any platform.

 By the end of these walkthroughs, you should be able to build a running application with the following features:

 * WebSSO using WS-Federation
 * Graph API query capabiltiy using OpenAuth 2.0

-[Refer to our Wiki](https://github.com/MSOpenTech/AzureAD-Node-Sample/wiki) for detailed walkthroughs on how to use this package.

 We've released all of the source code for this running example in GitHub under an Apache 2.0 license, so feel free to clone (or even better, fork!) and provide feedback on the forums.